getodk/docs/odk1-src/form-question-types.rst

 .. note::

   The accuracy radius is an estimate of what Android calls the `radius of 68% confidence <https://developer.android.com/reference/android/location/Location.html#getAccuracy()>`_: there is a 68% chance that the true location falls within this radius.
-This is only an estimate reported by the Android system based on the available sensors (GPS, network, etc).
+This is an estimate reported by the Android system based on the available sensors (GPS, network, etc).
 The accuracy radius itself may be more or less reliable depending on the sensor(s) used and current conditions.
+Learn more about getting more accurate locations :doc:`here <collect-location>`.

 .. contents::
   :local: